EmilioRoche/emilioroche.github.io/README.md

 # emilioroche.github.io
 personal website using github pages (Jekyll build), will be doing multiple iterations to get a handle what works best for me.

-will change this back to .md file once I get a theme going so Jekyll stops using this as the default file to use for content/styling
+Will be pushing to main branch first before merging to gh-pages where it will deployed by github to live site

+updates:
+- changed theme from default to dark

+to do:
+- introduce title separators
+- add site subtitle for version (1.*)
+- essentially look over styling